libreddit/libreddit/README.md

 - Libreddit is themed around Reddit's redesign whereas Teddit appears to stick much closer to Reddit's old design.
 This may suit some users better as design is always subjective.
 - Libreddit is written in Rust for speed and memory safety.
 It uses Actix Web, which was [benchmarked as the fastest web server for single queries](https://www.techempower.com/benchmarks/#hw=ph&test=db).
 - Unlike Teddit (at the time of writing this), Libreddit does not require a Reddit API key to host.
-- Currently, Teddit does not support hosting on Docker whereas Libreddit does.
-- Libreddit lacks certain functionality that Teddit offers, primarily: nested comments, configuration & multireddits.
-If these are features that you need, Teddit may suit your needs better.

 ## Instances